 For teachers of schools, lyceums and gymnasiums, students, high school students, applicants, philologists and a wide range of readers.

-For teachers of schools, lyceums and gymnasiums, high school students, university entrants, students, philologists, and all lovers of Russian literature.
+For school and university teachers, their students, applicants and all lovers of Russian literature.